 The Private-Eye Monologue is characterized by certain pronunciation and speech patterns that make it immediately recognizable and utterly cool.
 The most basic rule to remember is that it is a monologue, so it is spoken (not written), preferably in a deep chain-smoker baritone.
 The last (or second last) word in the sentence is emphasized, to make clear where it ends.
 Short, choppy sentences in past tense with little conjunction (buts, howevers, and therefores) between them are preferred, and the lexicon mainly consists of short, simple words; that's why such monologues are so super quotable.
 Purple Prose and most Big Words are taboo.

 The most important aspect is thinking-in-metaphors.
-Creative metaphors and similes are the alpha and omega of a good Private Eye Monologue, in stark contrast to the simplicity of the vocabulary.
+Creative metaphors and similes are the alpha and omega of a good Private-Eye Monologue, in stark contrast to the simplicity of the vocabulary.
 They demonstrate the relatively good education of the speaker without estranging him from the audience by sounding geeky.
+These characters also tend to accentuate their metaphors by addressing everything via descriptors instead of their names, symbolizing their reluctance to connect with anyone or anything on a personal level.
 References to popular culture and politics are pure win.
-Mentioning the climate and the current weather is often a must.
+Mentioning the climate and the current weather, usually in the beginning, is often a must.
 Even more impressive are religious (Judeo-Christian) symbolism and mythology, just don't overdo it.
 Repeating a metaphor or simile is a faux pas.